telerik/ajax-docs/api/server/Telerik.Web.UI.Diagram/Content.md

 # Telerik.Web.UI.Diagram.Content

-Defines the shapes content settings.
+Defines the label displayed on the connection path.

 ## Inheritance Hierarchy